Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Results

 In \fref{fig:2DNewtonian}, we show a subset of results from our Newtonian simulations.
-The 2D simulations are not successful.
-The simulations of the four models from WH07 proceed similarly.
-In both 1D and 2D, in all four models, the shock initially expands out and reaches $\sim$170\,km at $\sim$100\,ms after bounce.
+We see a very late time ($\gtrsim 1\,$s) explosion in two models, s20 and s25, and failure in the other models, s12 and s15.
+Other than the late time explosion, the simulations of the four models proceed similarly.
+In both 1D and 2D, in all four models, the shock initially expands out and reaches $\sim$160-170\,km at $\sim$100\,ms after bounce.
 Only at this time do the 1D and 2D simulations begin to depart from each other as convection begins to strongly develop behind the shock and provide additional pressure support for the supernova shock \citep{murphy:13, couch:15a}.
 In 1D and 2D the shocks begin to recede.
 Compositional interfaces reach the shock front at $\sim$250\,ms, $\sim$300\,ms, and $\sim$500\,ms for models s20, s25, and s12, respectively.
 At these times, especially in models s25 and s20, we see a short phase of shock expansion.
 The shock expansion is more prominent in 2D than in 1D.
 However, this is not sufficient to reenergize the shock in these simulations.
+At late times the accretion rate has dropped enough to drive an explosion.
+However, we caution that at these times the baryonic mass of the PNSs is approaching 2.2\,$M_\odot$.
+The Newtonian gravity approximation is expected to be far from valid in this regime as the maximum baryonic mass of the LS220 EOS $2.41\,M_\odot$.

 A useful diagnostic of proximity to explosion is the ratio of the advection time through the gain region to the time it takes to unbind the gain material through neutrino heating.
 A ratio of 1 can be thought of as a runaway condition where matter is unbound before it can be advected into the cooling region.
 Quantitatively we define this ratio via,